Ealore/Progress/README.md

 You may set a threshold to mark the start of the 'warning' section in two ways:

 - as a date:
-`$progress->setThreshold('2014-12-01');`
+`$progress->setWarningThresholdAsDate('2014-12-01');`

-- as an interval, following PHP's *DateInterval* accepted format:
+- as a string, following PHP's *DateInterval* format:
-`$progress->setThresholdInterval('P20D');`
+`$progress->setWarningThresholdAsString('P20D');` // 20 days

+- as a percentage represented by a float value:
+`$progress->setWarningThresholdAsString(25.0);` // 25%

 ### Default values

-When start and end are not set, the default values used are defined from the initialization timestamp: one month before for the start and next month for the end.
+When start and end are not set, the default values used are defined from the initialization timestamp:
+ **one month** before for the start and **next month** for the end.
-By default the 'warning' section starts one month before the end, if start and end are not set this means that the 'warning' starts at the moment of initialization.
+By default the 'warning' section starts one month before the end.
+If start and end are not set this means that the 'warning' starts at the moment of initialization.
 The threshold may be removed completely by setting it to zero:

-    $progress->setThresholdInterval('P0D');
+    $progress->setWarningThresholdAsString('P0D');

-Take a look at the examples below, the last one shows the effect of setting the interval to zero.
+Take a look at the examples below, the last one shows the effect of setting the warning interval to zero.

 ## Examples

 ![Screenshot](/../screenshots/screenshots/screenshot.png?raw=true "Screenshot")

+## Contribution

+PRs are welcome

+## Roadmap

+*   Create a more flexible setWarningThreshold method that accepts mixed parameters
+*   Method documentation
+*   Refactor tests